IBM-Cloud/jpetstore-kubernetes/istio/README.md

    ```bash
    kubectl label namespace <namespace> istio-injection=enabled
    ```

-   If you are not sure, use `default` as your `<namespace>`.
+   If you are followed the manual steps to deploy the demo, use `default` as your `<namespace>`.
+If you used the automated toolchain, use the namespace you configured in the toolchain.
+The default is `petstore`.
 To check the label, run this command `kubectl get namespaces -L istio-injection`

-5. Install JPetStore and Visual Search using the helm yaml files
+5. Install JPetStore and Visual Search using the helm yaml files or by re-running the toolchain's `Deploy` stage.

     ```sh
     # Change into the helm directory of JPetstore app
     cd ../helm

     # Create the JPetstore app
     helm install --name jpetstore ./modernpets

     # Create the MMSSearch microservice
     helm install --name mmssearch ./mmssearch
     ```

 6. By default, Istio-enabled services are unable to access URLs outside of the cluster because iptables is used in the pod to transparently redirect all outbound traffic to the sidecar proxy, which only handles intra-cluster destinations.